The Best Cauliflower Mash

-If you are a fan of mashed potatoes I can promise that you will absolutely love this recipe.
+If you are a fan of mashed potatoes I can promise that you will absolutely love this Whole30 Mash, it really is the best cauliflower mash!
 Not only does mashed cauliflower taste better then mashed potatoes, it is also a lot healthier.
-One small head of cauliflower contains less then 70 calories, to make the equivalent amount of mashed potatoes, you would require 4 potatoes totaling 520 calories.
+One small head of cauliflower contains less than 70 calories, to make the equivalent amount of mashed potatoes, you would require 4 potatoes totaling 520 calories.
 Although you can use almond milk in mashed potato recipes, full fat cream is often used instead to make them extra creamy and extra high in calories.
 Once you try this mashed cauliflower, you won’t believe that there are just 50 calories and 4 carbs per serving!

 - 2 tbsp butter or coconut oil